Installation

 Dual-license

-You will need a license key to use the backstage integration.
+You will need a license key to use the backstage integration, this is either the SCALE license key or the Backstage license key.

 You can get a 14 day trial license key from EventCatalog Cloud.